 - Aid family members who have concerns about someone with dementia’s ability to drive

 - Provide people with dementia who have lost their licence with opportunities to work through this loss and strategize about how to continue to remain independent despite no longer being able to drive a car.

 “Many people associate driving with independence; the fear of the loss of driving privileges is likely to be upsetting.
 That`s why we encourage a constant dialogue between seniors and their doctor about memory concerns or other cognitive changes.”

 -- Kathy Hickman, Alzheimer Society of Ontario, Education Manager

-Support through the loss of a driver’s license, information about local resources and working with the individuals to develop strategies to remain independent are available through local Alzheimer Societies.
+Support through the loss of a driver’s license, information about local resources and working with the individuals to develop strategies to remain independent are available at the Alzheimer Society.

 To learn more about the issue of driving and dementia, Primary Care providers are invited to visit the AKE Resource Centre and learning module.
-Individuals and families should contact their local Alzheimer Society and can download the driving and dementia tip sheet
+Individuals and families should contact the Alzheimer Society and can download the driving and dementia tip sheet.

 Last Updated: 11/08/2017